Pen5w5gu/Pen5w5gu/README.md

 <h3 align="left">Hi 👋, I'm Nguyen Tai Quan👋</h3>
-<p>👨‍💻 Students of FPT University, Hanoi
+👨‍💻 Students of FPT University, Hanoi
 🎨 Frontend: Strong in HTML5, CSS3, currenly in the process of learning about SASS, JavaScript, Boostrap.
 🚀 Backend: Experience with Java, C#, and SQL Server for building Web MVC.
 🔄 State Management: Proficient in server-side solutions such as Session and Database storage.